laicommadarren/restaurant-recommendation-project/README.md

 This app would be suitable for indecisive people, people who don't have the time to do research especially at a moment's notice, and people who just don't want to make such a decision for one reason or the other.

-This app prototype is designed to be used in mobile view.

 ## Installation

 see client/server README.md files for installation instructions

 ## Usage

+Preliminary notes: This app prototype is designed to be used in mobile view.

 ### Navigation Bar